blockcypher/eth-docs/source/includes/_payfwd.md

 </aside>

 <aside class="warning">
 By default, all payments will be debited with a minimum mining fee.
 The amount of the fee is configurable.
 But for very small payments, if the amount sent is even lower than the mining, the forward will fail.
-By default the mining fee is computed by multiplying the current `high_fee` with the `gas_limit` of 21000 for a standard transaction.
+By default the mining fee is computed by multiplying the current <code>high_fee</code> with the <code>gas_limit</code> of 21000 for a standard transaction.

 </aside>